What are Stakeholders?

 After compiling the list, it’s often beneficial to categorize them into a few buckets.
-This is both helpful for keeping them organized, and for communicating with them in the future (i.e. using the same messages and channels for each grouping).
+This is both helpful for keeping them organized and for communicating with them in the future (i.e., using the same messages and channels for each grouping).

-What are Communication Strategies with Stakeholders?
+What Are Communication Strategies with Stakeholders?

 Product managers should therefore communicate with various stakeholders accordingly.
 Those that are both highly engaged and have a lot of power should be regularly updated and monitored.
-Similarly engaged but less powerful stakeholders should be informed frequently while their tacit approval and buy-in shouldn’t be sought out too often.
+Similarly, engaged but less powerful stakeholders should be informed frequently while their tacit approval and buy-in shouldn’t be sought out too often.

 When possible, come up with a predictable cadence for stakeholder updates.
 This ensures they’re getting updates semi-regularly and avoids leading them into thinking they’re being ignored or forgotten.
-Even a quick status can be better than nothing during slow periods.
+Even a temporary status can be better than nothing during slow periods.

 How are Stakeholders Involved with Roadmaps?

-Separating what’s useful from what’s noise can be tricky, especially when trying to appease the egos of the people that can make a project a success or completely derail it thanks to their influential power.
+Separating what’s valid from what’s noise can be tricky, especially when trying to appease the egos of the people that can make a project a success or completely derail it thanks to their influential power.

-One point to consider is that stakeholders are often some of the biggest fans and supporters of the product; they’ve taken a job with the company, invested in it or partnered with it, so they have big expectations and high hopes.
+One point to consider is that stakeholders are often some of the biggest fans and supporters of the product; they’ve taken a job with the company, invested in it, or partnered with it, so they have big expectations and high hopes.
 Managing those expectations is tricky, but this is where the roadmap can be a big help.

-Lead with data
+Lead with data.

-Emphasize the ‘why’
+Emphasize the ‘why.’

-During the execution, product managers aren’t the only ones who care about who’s doing what, and when it will be delivered.
+During the execution, product managers aren’t the only ones who care about who’s doing what and when it will be delivered.
 Status updates, resource allocation, and unexpected developments are all appropriate for stakeholder communication.
-As the release approaches, it’s another opportunity to check back in with stakeholders to be sure they’re prepared, know what their role is in making things successful, and have the resources available to support the big event.
+As the release approaches, it’s another opportunity to check back in with stakeholders to be sure they’re prepared, know their role in making things successful, and have the resources available to support the big event.